selkies-project/selkies-gstreamer/docs/start.md

 8. Check [**Troubleshooting and FAQs**](usage.md#troubleshooting-and-faqs) if something is not as intended and [**Usage**](usage.md#usage) for more information on customizing.

-### Install the latest build on a standalone machine or cloud instance
+### Install the latest build on self-hosted standalone machines, cloud instances, or virtual machines

-**Build artifacts for every `main` branch commit are available as an after logging into GitHub in [Actions](https://github.com/selkies-project/selkies-gstreamer/actions), and you do not need Docker to download them.**
+**Build artifacts for every `main` branch commit are available as an after logging into GitHub in [Actions](https://github.com/selkies-project/selkies-gstreamer/actions), and you do not need Docker® to download them.**

-Otherwise, Docker/Podman (or any equivalent) may be used if you want to use builds from the latest commit.
+Otherwise, Docker®/Podman (or any equivalent) may be used if you want to use builds from the latest commit.
 Refer to [Components](component.md) for more information.

 This method can be also used when building a new container image with the `FROM [--platform=<platform>] <image> [AS <name>]` and `COPY [--from=<name>] <src_path> <dest_path>` instruction instead of using the `docker` CLI.
 Change `main` to `latest` if you want the latest release version instead of the latest development version.

-**NOTE: You will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if both your server and client have ports closed or are under a restrictive firewall.
-Either open the TCP and UDP port ranges 49152-65535 of your server, or follow the instructions from [WebRTC and Firewall Issues](firewall.md) in order to make the container work using an external TURN server.**